 Welcome To FreeTonyViola.com

 Tony Viola was indicted three times -- once in federal court and twice in state court -- and tried twice by a multi-jurisdictional mortgage fraud task force on identical charges.
-When a whistleblower inside the prosecutor's office gave Tony evidence hidden before his first trial, he used evidence this evidence -- which prosecutors claimed didn't exist -- to prove his innocence at the second trial.
-Despite the results of that trial, Tony was imprisoned for nearly a decade until recent admissions by the Department of Justice and the FBI that both made materially false statements about evidence in his case.
+When a whistleblower inside the prosecutor's office gave Tony evidence hidden before his first trial -- which prosecutors Mark Bennett and Dan Kasaris claimed didn't exist -- to prove his innocence at the second trial.
+Despite the results of that trial, Tony remained imprisoned for nearly a decade until recent admissions by the Department of Justice and the FBI that both made materially false statements about evidence in his case.
 The evidence that proves Tony's innocence likely exonerates almost all of the other defendants prosecuted by the Task Force.
-Now that Tony has been released from jail, he's available to speak with anyone about his case and share investigative materials with anyone who would benefit.
+Now that Tony has been released from jail, he's available to speak with anyone about his case and share investigative materials with others who may benefit.
 Contact Tony via email at [email protected] or call anytime, 330-998-3290.

 Thanks for visiting our new site and joining our efforts to end injustice in America!
 Please share your thoughts on our blog!